Pinellas County, Florida: Birth of Pinellas County

 Even into the early years of the 20th century, West Hillsborough had no paved roads, and transportation posed a major challenge.
 A trip to the county seat, across the bay in Tampa, was generally an overnight affair and the automobiles that existed on the peninsula at that time would frequently become bogged down in the muck after rainstorms.
 Angry at what was perceived as neglect by the county government, residents of Pinellas began a push to secede from Hillsborough.
-They succeeded, and on January 1, 1912 Pinellas County came into being.
+They succeeded, and on January 1, 1912, Pinellas County came into being.
 The peninsula, along with a small part of the mainland were incorporated into the new county.

 Land boom and prohibition

-Aviation history was made in St. Petersburg on January 1, 1914 when Tony Jannus made the world's first scheduled commercial airline flight with the St. Petersburg-Tampa Airboat Line from St. Petersburg to Tampa.
+Aviation history was made in St. Petersburg on January 1, 1914, when Tony Jannus made the world's first scheduled commercial airline flight with the St. Petersburg–Tampa Airboat Line from St. Petersburg to Tampa.
 The popular open-air St. Petersburg concert venue Jannus Live (formerly known as Jannus Landing) memorializes the flight.

 The early 1920s saw the beginning of a land boom in much of Florida, including Pinellas.
 During this period municipalities issued a large number of bonds to keep pace with the needed infrastructure, such as roads and bridges.
 The travel time to Tampa was cut in half—from 43 to 19 mi—by the opening of the Gandy Bridge in 1924, along the same route Jannus' airline used.
 It was the longest automobile toll bridge in the world at the time.

-Prohibition was unpopular in the area and the peninsula's countless inlets and islands became havens for rumrunners bringing in liquor from Cuba.
-Others distilled moonshine in the County's still plentiful woods.
+Prohibition was unpopular in the area and the peninsula's inlets and islands were used by rum-runners bringing in liquor from Cuba.
+Others distilled moonshine in the county's still plentiful woods.